Sheep dip is a hazardous substance – follow this code to reduce the risk of groundwater pollution when you use, store and dispose of dip.

 Make sure your dip bath:

-- doesn’t have damage or drain holes that could cause leakage
+- does not have damage or drain holes that could cause leakage

-- won’t allow splashes to escape – fit splash screens and lips if necessary
+- will not allow splashes to escape – fit splash screens and lips if necessary

 - is circular or rectangular and ideally of one-piece construction to reduce the risk of leaks